A castle in name only but hugely impressive

 Bike storage area available in car park or close to the monument.

 Grassed car park for approx. 15/20 cars.
-No dedicated disabled spaces.
+No dedicated accessible parking spaces.

 Dogs on leads welcome but not into exhibitions.